de: Gips (r)

 For gypsum karst this means:

 The longest gypsum cave of the world is Optimisticheskaya Cave in Ukraine with 165km of passage.
-Because of their size, there are several gypsum show caves.
+Because of their size, numerous gypsum caves are used as show caves.